 Many factors need to be considered, such as:

 - Who was at fault for the accident

 - What type of compensation is being sought

-- How the injuries sustained have impacted the victims' life
+- How the injuries sustained have impacted the car accident victim

-Hiring a Car Accident Attorney to Resolve a Compensation Case
+Hiring Chicago Car Accident Attorneys to Resolve an Intersection Injury Case

-At Rosenfeld Injury Lawyers LLC, our skilled intersection accident lawyers can help you obtain financial compensation for your medical expenses, lost wages from missed work, future earnings, disability, damages, pain, and suffering.
+Our skilled intersection auto accident lawyers at Rosenfeld Injury Lawyers LLC can help you obtain financial compensation for your medical treatment costs, lost wages from missed work, future earnings, disability, damages, pain, and suffering.

-Call our law firm at (888) 424-5757 (toll-free phone call) or fill out our online contact form for a free consultation with an experienced Chicago personal injury lawyer to discuss your legal rights to recover compensation.
+Call an auto accident attorney at (888) 424-5757 (toll-free phone call) or fill out our online contact form for a free consultation with an experienced Chicago personal injury lawyer to discuss your legal rights to recover compensation.